 ASTM F3039: Leak and Dye Penetration Testing

-ASTM 3039 leak penetration testing assesses the performance of flexible packages.
+ASTM 3039 leak penetration testing assesses the performance of flexible packages and pouches.
 As an ISTA and ISO 17025 certified lab, we realize the importance of Leak and dye penetration testing.
 Meeting the ASTM nonporous packaging or flexible barrier requirements can be difficult.
 We understand the challenges and guide companies through the process.

 ASTM F3039 is a procedure that will detect leak sites and package integrity.
 However, the testing is not quantitative.
 No leak size can be determined from the penetration test.
 Therefore, this method is stated to be a go/no-go test.
 Ingress or egress of gas or moisture through leaks in a package can degrade sensitive contents.